AutoCTRL-io/incubator/README.md

 ### Egg Profiles

-Pre-configured profiles available:
+The incubator supports multiple bird species with optimized temperature ranges:

 - **Chicken** - 98.0°F to 100.5°F (default)
 - **Quail** - 99.5°F to 101.0°F
 - **Duck** - 99.5°F to 100.0°F
 - **Turkey** - 99.0°F to 100.0°F
 - **Goose** - 99.0°F to 100.0°F
-- **Custom** - User-defined temperature range
+- **Custom** - User-defined temperature range for any other species or specific requirements

+Simply select your desired profile from the web interface, or use Custom mode to set your own temperature range.
+The device will automatically maintain the selected temperature range throughout the incubation period.

 ### OTA Updates